 Failure to Appear Warrant – When a person fails to appear in court, it is considered contempt of court.
 If people did not appear in court when ordered to, the legal system (and consequently, society at large to a great extent) would fall apart.
 If that happens, people would have to take all matters into their own hands, and violence would eventually ensue.
 Society has decided that it should not be allowed to occur.

 Arrest Warrant – If the police obtained an arrest warrant and you do not know of it, you might be arrested at any time.
 If you are arrested, you would have to appear for arraignment while you are in custody.
 If you know of the warrant and plan to plead ignorance, that is a losing strategy that can result in your long-term incarceration.
-Merely “hoping for the best” is a risky and normally losing strategy.
-When you know that you are under investigation, it is best to hire reputable counsel immediately so that he or she can determine if you are subject to arrest.
+Merely “hoping for the best” is a risky and typically losing strategy.
+When you know that you are under investigation, it is best to hire reputable counsel immediately so that they can determine if you are subject to arrest.

 Your best strategy to stay out of jail is to be proactive.

-An attorney can find out if there is an outstanding warrant for your arrest, can make contact with the officer in charge of your case, and file an appearance with the court that issued the warrant.
-If an attorney files an appearance, the court will normally take the warrant out of the system because the court knows you will appear; otherwise, you would not have wasted your money hiring an attorney.
+An attorney can find out if there is an outstanding warrant for your arrest, make contact with the officer in charge of your case, and file an appearance with the court that issued the warrant.
+If an attorney files an appearance, the court will generally take the warrant out of the system because the court knows you will appear; otherwise, you would not have wasted your money hiring an attorney.

 What if I didn’t know there was a warrant out for me?